-The SSM environmental monitoring programme describes in detail sampling, sample preparation and measurement and this is implemented in local instructions.
+The SSM environmental monitoring programme describes in detail sampling, sample preparation and measurement and is implemented in local instructions.
 Analyses are done at a special low-background laboratory at the site.
 Analysis aims for detection limits better than 1 Bq/kg for typical activation product.
 Instruments are calibrated against certified standards.
-Weekly checks are done on detector stability and energy calibration is checked in connection with every analysis.
+Weekly checks are done on detector stability and energy calibration is checked in connection to every analysis.
 Annual checks are done through round-robin exercises engaging other plants and laboratories.
-The SSM also checks the environmental analyses through randomly selected sub-samples which are analysed at independent laboratories.
+SSM also check the environmental analyses through randomly selected sub samples which are being analysed at independent laboratories.